Iw2w3I/Projects/C++ projects/Catch-up/README.md

 ### Description:

 This is game, where you are chased by green robots and try to survive for as long as possible.
-It is a test of algorithm called **Voronoi diagram** and path-finding algorithms.
+It is a test of **Fortune's algorithm of Voronoi diagram** and path-finding algorithms.

 <img src="screenshots/graph.png" width="300" height="300"> <img src="screenshots/restriction.png" width="300" height="300">